 Scholarships and Awards

-John Burke High School is now accepting applications for its scholarship program.
-Where applicable students who graduated in the 2018-2019 school year can submit applications by either completing the online form or through submitting a paper copy (emailed copies will be accepted).
+In August 2023 John Burke High School will be accepting applications for its scholarship and awards program.
+Where applicable students who graduate during the 2022-2023 school year can submit applications by either completing the online form or through submitting a paper copy (emailed copies will be accepted).

 Steven L. Grandy Memorial Scholarship

 Awarded to the student who is creative, hardworking, generous and has a positive attitude.

 Perry I. Drake Memorial Scholarship

 The Blue Mist II Scholarship (in memory of Graham Rogers and George Mayo)